bhaveshwadhwani/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an Multi layer Convulutional nueral network with kernel size 5x5 and stride 1x1 with `VALID` Padding .
-Learning rate = 0.0009 , epoch = 60 , batch size = 100.
-I tried with starting with parameters values  like Learning rate = 0.001 , epoch = 20 , batch size = 128 as we had done in LeNet Labs but accuracy was between 85-90 % .
+Learning rate = 0.0001 , epoch = 65 , batch size = 100.
+I tried with starting with parameters values  like Learning rate = 0.0001 , epoch = 20 , batch size = 128 as we had done in LeNet Labs but accuracy was between 85-90 % .
 Tried playing around with parameters found above ones as good results .
-While i had got results in epoch = 20 as 95 % in training with higher epoch i got better results and before data augmentations the results were not that good as the classes were in equally balanced , so i needed to add some data to classes which had low training data and balance classes.In addition to this i hadve used RELU and dropout layers for better results .Last but not the least for Optimization i have used ADAM optimizer which is really popular for optimizing on such tasks
+While i had got results in epoch = 20 as 95 % in training with higher epoch i got better results and before data augmentations the results were not that good as the classes were in equally balanced , so i needed to add some data to classes which had low training data and balance classes.In addition to this i hadve used RELU and dropout layers for better results .Last but not the least for Optimization i have used ADAM optimizer which is really popular for optimizing on such tasks.
+Previously model was overfitting so i had to tune model with parameter so that it should not over fit training data .
+I used dropout layer and tuned parameter keep_prob ,learning rate epoch for getting greater generalization on model . i had reduced learning rate and had checked performance of model on various epoch's to check how well it is doing .

+Here is plot of epoch vs training accuracy and validation accuracy .

+![Tuned Model Accuracy plot][image14]

+I had started with checking accuracy and loss values on various epoch's and stopped where the validation accuracy plateau's . from 60th to 65th epoch we don't have much increase in training as well as validation accuracy .
+I have iplemented a condition in code as to when validation accuracy plateu's or decreases we need to stop training .
+This code is written in section "Train Model" .
+While i had tried previously with manual interaction and expermentation that after

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of 1.00
+* training set accuracy of 96.9
-* validation set accuracy of 97.1
+* validation set accuracy of 93.8
-* test set accuracy of 94.7
+* test set accuracy of 92.5

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
-    Basic Lenet architecture with 2 convolutional neural network layers and one 2 fully connected layers
+    Lenet architecture was chosen for this projet as it has been used  previously for similar task of image classificatio giving good results .
 * What were some problems with the initial architecture?
     Lower accuracy as less no of layers were present .
+Model was overfitting to training data
 * How was the architecture adjusted and why was it adjusted?
     Lowered the learning rate .Increased the epoch and reduced the batch size .
 Included Dropout layer as a part of regularization technique .
-Previous architecture was over fitting on data hence we were getting lower accuracy on validation set.
+Previous architecture was over fitting on data hence we were higher accuracy on training set and  getting lower accuracy on validation set.

 * Which parameters were tuned?
 How were they adjusted and why?
-    Learning rate , epoch , batch_size , No. of convulation layers .Above mentioned parameters were tried and tested on validation with various values and best resulting values were kept in final model to achieve best results
+    Learning rate , epoch , batch_size , No. of convulation layers .Above mentioned parameters were tried and tested on validation with various values and best resulting values were kept in final model to achieve best results .

+Why it was adjusted :
+---
+    Learning rate - as learning rate directly effects calculating change in weights when back-propogating epoch - As no of epoch means no of times we are going through the data in forward-pass and backward pass .
+So it is important to choose well as lower or highering epoch can make changes in model batch_size -As Batch - size defines how much data at a time in memory so we need to modify as per our memory capacity keep_prob -  as in drop out we need to mention the amount of neurons we need to skip while calculations . this prameter has impact on training model

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
     Choosing the perfect kernel,filter,strides for Covolutional Nueral Network are some of important decision choices as they can help getting desired results out of input images.Dropouts can help in reducing the dependencies on activation outputs .
 Our model gets less dependent on input from activation outputs and keeps redundant values to learn for better predictions .